Vital-Fernandez/lime/docs/source/tutorials/4_Mask_selection.rst

    inspected and adjusted to match the line width and to avoid uneven features on the adjacent continua.

 In large observations, however, a compromise might be necessary for the last step.
 To make the task easier, lime includes the ``.MaskInspector`` class.

+This tutorial can also be found as a python script in the `github 4th example <https://github.com/Vital-Fernandez/lime/blob/master/examples/example4_interactive_mask_plots.py>`_.

-Let's try tested with the example Green Pea spectrum:
+Let's start by importing the data files from the Green Pea sample:

 .. code-block:: python